phetw/blog/src/posts/setting-up-new-angular-project.md

 ## Code style

 Setup team's code style.
 I usually refers to the official [Angular's style guide](https://angular.io/guide/styleguide), but there are plenty of things that aren't mentioned like Observable should end with `$`.
-Discuss and put up a documentation somewhere, so that they can be reuse throughout the organization.
+Brainstorm and create a short team's style guide in wiki, so that they can be shared between the team members or even throughout the organization.

+Remember that these are meant to improve code quality and long-term productivity.
+If it doesn't for your team, don't bother doing it.